DataLab-Platform/DataLab/dev/README.md

 DataLab test data are located in different folders, depending on their nature or origin.

-Required data for unit tests are located in "cdl\data\tests" (public data).
+Required data for unit tests are located in "cdlapp\data\tests" (public data).

 A second folder %CDL_DATA% (optional) may be defined for additional tests which are still under development (or for confidential data).